hapify/hapify/docs/index.md

   Project 2
 ```

-Select _Create a new project_ then enter a name and a description, or select and existing project.
+Select _Create a new project_ then enter a name and a description, or select an existing project.

 ### Choose one or more boilerplates

-Once you have selected a project, you will be able to choose a public boilerplate (available in the Hapify Hub), or to enter custom git URL.
+Once you have selected a project, you will be able to choose a public boilerplate (available in the Hapify Hub), or to enter a custom git URL.

 ```
 ?
 Choose a boilerplate